“Your poker privileges have been revoked”

 It flashed on my iPhone.
 I was sat at an online poker table playing for cash.
 All was going well.
 I’d multiplied my buy-in by five on my last hand while shopping in the supermarket but now I couldn’t continue.
 The feelings I had in that moment are largely a mixture of anger, annoyance and fear of missing out.
 Then I remember.
 Like many impulsive habits, gambling can be addictive.
 Importantly I recognise that it’s just a game and I pop my phone back into my bag.
 Turns out there was a problem verifying my age as my driving licence refers to my maiden name (I digress…).

 I’ve been playing online poker on and off for about 12 years now and whilst it can sometimes be a big earner, I’m always way more sensible in casinos.
 Probably because the chips are tangible.
-It’s easy to gamble big money online when it’s just a bright digital number… It got me thinking about self care and how I react to certain situations.
-Ultimately, concerning the investments I make in myself.
+It’s easy to gamble big money online when it’s just a bright digital number… It got me thinking about how I react to certain situations.
+Ultimately, the investments I make in myself.
 We are after all, our biggest asset in life.
-If I allowed the notification to affect me, I know it could be a spiral of anxiety, sadness and depression.
 Awareness and responsibility is paramount.
 Not just in gambling but in most aspects of life.

 #1 Feeling Out Of Whack

 On Twitter I’ve been seeing so many sarcastic gifs and hate being directed at people.
 I truly believe that if people hustled as hard as they hate, the digital space would be a different place.

 Whenever I’m feeling out of whack, I know that online is not the place to vent.
 Not only is a bit annoying for other people but negativity breeds negativity.
 We all know someone in the office who is inconsiderate; they’ll moan about their train journey, whinge about clients, complain about their work.
 They bring others down.
 Instead consider what can divert your attention.